aditya109/journey-CKA/Core Concepts/Core Concepts.md

   name: myapp-service
 spec:
   type: LoadBalancer
+  selector:
+  	app: ms-one
   ports:
-    - targetPort: 80    # port where the backend is exposed
+    - targetPort: 3000    # port where the backend is exposed
-      port: 80          # port where the service is exposed
+      port: 3000          # port where the service is exposed
-      nodePort: 30008
+      nodePort: 30010
 ```

 ### Kubernetes Imperative and Declarative